bablokb/nerd-alarmclock/doc/keyboard.md

     will show the display for two seconds
   - if an alarm is ringing, pressing the button will snooze the alarm for the configured snooze-time (turn it off and start it later again)
-  - a long press of the button will turn on (or off) all LED thus using the LED-strip as a lamp
+  - a long press of the button will turn on (or off) all LEDs thus using the LED-strip as a lamp